MathStuff/Matrices/README.md

 C.lowtri #Returns the lower triangular form (L matrix from LU decomposition) of the matrix

 C.uptri #Returns the upper triangular form (U matrix from LU decomposition) of the matrix

+C.symdec #Returns both symmetrical and anti-symmetrical parts of the matrix

 C.sym #Returns the symmetric part of the matrix